Znih/script/firewall/README.md

 Make directory `firewall` in `/etc/` and put all directories and all lists into, if you want.
 Copy the firewall script into `/etc/init.d/`and  make symlink from `/etc/init.d/firewall` to `/etc/firewall/firewall`.
 Change the attribute `chmod u=rwx "firewall" | chmod g-r "firewall" | chmod o-r "firewall"` to `444`.

-### Firewall Start
+### Firewall Start (Ubuntu Phone)

-The script will automatically detect the network variable and sets this also equal.
-The script starts only reliably with one enabled interface (wlan0 or ccmni0).
+The [script](https://github.com/hinzigers/script/blob/master/firewall/basis-script.ubuntu-phone) will automatically detect the network variable and sets this also equal.
+The [script](https://github.com/hinzigers/script/blob/master/firewall/basis-script.ubuntu-phone) starts only reliably with one enabled interface (wlan0 or ccmni0).

 The firewall is started with `service fw start`.